rjhancock/solaris-vii-games/rules.markdown

 These rules are designed to allow players to become Solaris stable masters, building their reputation, wealth, and an arsenal of BattleMechs, weapons, and the warriors to pilot them.
 These rules will work best as a PVP experience with a GM and are intended for use with the [MegaMek and MekHQ](https://megamek.org) Java apps.

-When using MegaMek/MekHQ, a MegaMek [rules configuration file](/seasons/1/SolarisSeason1Preset.xml).
+When using MegaMek/MekHQ, a MegaMek [rules configuration file](/seasons/2/Preset.xml).
 A [map pack](/seasons/1/MegaMek_Invitational_-_Map_Pack_1.zip) is also provided, with special rules provided for each map.

 The rules should support any number of players, but an even number will work best to ensure the ladder is split correctly.

-The rules are intended for creating a ‘zero to hero’ story, starting from the light ‘mech class and working up, but players may choose to start at a higher weight class if their player group agrees and will have enough participants for the ladder.
+The rules are intended for creating a ‘zero to hero’ story, starting from the light ‘Mech class and working up, but players may choose to start at a higher weight class if their player group agrees and will have enough participants for the ladder.

 They should however be usable on the tabletop and may be possible to be played against the Princess bot included in MegaMek.
 When playing against the bot, players may create multiple stables and assign these to the bot, or simply give the AI random `Mechs in their chosen weight class.

-These rules have been designed, and are continually being revised by, UlyssesSockdrawer and are current as of version 0.54 of the rules.
+These rules have been designed, and are continually being revised by, UlyssesSockdrawer and are current as of version 0.60 of the rules.

 ---